 Net operating losses

 Generally, tax losses can be carried forward for no longer than five years starting from the year subsequent to the year in which the loss was incurred.
-For new/high tech enterprises and small and medium sized technology enterprises, tax loss can be carried forward for ten years.
-Carryback of losses is not permitted.
+Loss carryback is not permitted.

 Payments to affiliates